TheFausap/PA77/README.md

 - 21 bits word
 - floating point arithmetic
 - integer arithmetic
+- 1-complement (used only internally not in memory)
 - string operation
 - tagged word
 - one generic register R0 at memory address 1